thearn/github-auto-tools/README.md

 Individual default files can be added/removed to the script behavior by editing the method `write_default_files` in `github_clonetools/clonetools.py`.

+This behavior can be tested on an empty repo.
+I use https://github.com/thearn/test-empty-repo for this purpose.

 # Examples:

 To clone all of github user thearn's gists and repos into the current directory: